Information for those applying for a Student Route visa from outside the UK.

 You will need:

 • A valid passport – at least 6 months’ validity remaining, preferably longer.
-You also need a page in your passport that’s blank on both sides for your visa.
+You may also need a page in your passport that is blank on both sides for your visa, unless you used the UKVI ID Check app as part of your application.

-• Evidence of academic qualifications listed on your CAS.
-The documents will be listed in the ‘Evidence Text’ section of your CAS and you must have the originals of these documents.
+• Evidence of any academic qualifications listed on your CAS.
+These documents will be listed in the ‘Evidence used to obtain offer’ section of your CAS.’

 • Evidence that you meet the financial requirement.
 You’ll need enough money for your course fees, living costs, the visa fee, and the immigration health surcharge.